ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/nuget-packages/rezolver.microsoft.aspnetcore.hosting.md

 from the `IServiceCollection` that contains all the service registrations for the application.

 As the comment states, inside that method you can also perform more configuration or registrations on the
-@Rezolver.ITargetContainer, such as decorators, expressions etc which are not supported by Microsoft's DI abstractions, before the target container is passed to a new @Rezolver.ScopedContainer that will then be used as the application's `IServiceProvider`.
+@Rezolver.IRootTargetContainer, such as decorators, expressions etc which are not supported by Microsoft's DI abstractions, before the target container is passed to a new @Rezolver.ScopedContainer that will then be used as the application's `IServiceProvider`.